2013 Thane building collapse: Officials

 Ramesh Patil, a legislator of the Maharashtra Navnirman Sena (MNS) party, stated that the week before the incident he had complained the building was unfit and not legal.
 He wrote and sent photographs of this and other buildings to the Thane Municipal Commissioner R.A.
 Rajeev, Chief Secretary Jayanthkumar Banthia, and the Chief Minister.
 However, nothing was done.

 At a state assembly meeting, Chief Minister of Maharashtra Prithviraj Chavan assured participants that there would be a thorough investigation of the circumstances leading up to the collapse of the building.
 Two individuals were suspended from duty: Senior Police Inspector K.P.
-Naik for collusion and the Deputy Commissioner of Thane, Deepak Chavan, for dereliction of duty.Nitin Yeshwantrao.
-"Thane building collapse: 56 including 19 children dead, many missing".
-The Times of India.
-6 April 2013.
-Retrieved 6 April 2013.
+Naik for collusion and the Deputy Commissioner of Thane, Deepak Chavan, for dereliction of duty.

 Pratap Sarnaik, Member of the Legislative Assembly, demanded an investigation into the role of R.A.
 Rajeev, the Thane Municipal Commissioner.

 Background

 The prevalence of illegal housing in India is due to a lack of housing coupled with high population growth, and illegal buildings are attractive to lower-income people because of the low housing costs.
 Many people moved to the greater Mumbai area in search of jobs, and without affordable housing, thousands sleep in slums or on the streets.
 The Ministry of Housing and Urban Poverty Alleviation reports that there are approximately 19 million families with inadequate housing.
 To meet the demands, there are many buildings constructed illegally.
 Further, some builders do not follow proper building practices and laws, or execute proper safety measures.
 Poor construction materials are also to blame in these circumstances.
 Within the Mumbai region there are estimated to be hundreds of illegal structures.
 Sameer Hashmi, a BBC reporter, says that activists "allege that unscrupulous builders often pay hefty bribes to authorities who turn a blind eye to these illegal structures and do not take any action against the builders."

-This trend has been observed in other municipalities within Mumbai Metropolitan Development Authority in the Navi Mumbai Municipal Cooperation (NMMC) of Nationalist Congress Party, Vasai-Virar sector, and Ulhasnagar."Govt knew Thane district had 5 lakh illegal buildings, but did little."
-The Times of India.
-6 April 2013.
-Retrieved 7 April 2013.Pradeep Gupta.
-"Ulhasnagar corporator accused of illegal construction on river bed".
-The Times of India.
-26 October 2012.
-Retrieved 7 April 2013.
+This trend has been observed in other municipalities within Mumbai Metropolitan Development Authority in the Navi Mumbai Municipal Cooperation (NMMC) of Nationalist Congress Party, Vasai-Virar sector, and Ulhasnagar.

 In 2010, the government of Maharashtra reported that there were about 500,000 illegal buildings within the Thane district.